Junior Bridgeman: Personal life and death

 Bridgeman was married for 50 years to Doris Griffith, who survived him.
 They had three children: Justin, Ryan and Eden.
 At the time of his death, he had six grandchildren.
 Ryan operates 230+ restaurants that Junior owned through his company, Manna, Inc. Eden is the CEO of Ebony and Jet, as well as the CMO of Manna, Inc.

 Bridgeman was a member of Alpha Phi Alpha fraternity.
 In 2008, the PGA of America appointed Bridgeman to serve on the PGA Board of Directors.
 The Naismith Basketball Hall of Fame appointed Bridgeman to the board of governors in 2010.
 Churchill Downs appointed Bridgeman to the company's board of directors in 2012.
 In 2016–2017 Bridgeman was appointed and served on the University of Louisville Board of Trustees.
 Bridgeman was also a member of the Simmons College of Kentucky board of trustees.

 Bridgeman was honored numerous times at Bucks games following his retirement, and made regular appearances at Bucks games for bobblehead nights and autograph signings during charity donation-drive events.

 On the Bucks' appearance in the 2021 NBA Finals, and recalling his Bucks teams repeated Eastern Conference Finals losses, Bridgeman said "You know, we all wore the same jersey at some point in time.
 So, you feel a relationship there and you know, so much admiration for the guys that are able to get to the Finals.
 You know, that was our dream of ours and unfortunately, we ran into a couple of guys in Boston and Philly at the time, but they've been able to do it and just wishing them all the luck in the world."

 Bridgeman was a member of the Louisville megachurch Southeast Christian Church.

 Bridgeman died in Louisville on March 11, 2025, after suffering a heart attack at an event at the Galt House Hotel.
 He was 71.
-A public memorial service was held on March 22 at the Southeast Christian main campus.
+A public memorial service was held on March 22 at the Southeast Christian main campus, following which he was buried at Cave Hill Cemetery.